foxfriends/syncat/README.md

 cd ~/.config/syncat
-git clone https://github.com/foxfriends/syncat-themes style cd style ln -s onedark active
+git clone https://github.com/foxfriends/syncat-themes style cd style
+# the theme files are loaded from the 'active' directory, so link your favourite theme here
+ln -s onedark active

+# alternatively, you can set the syncat_active_style environment variable to the path to your style directory
+env syncat_active_style=~/.config/syncat/style/onelight syncat main.rs
 ```

 By default syncat will be installed with all languages enabled.
 As each language's parser is